Stop Doing These 4 Things if You Want To Be Happier

 • Take care of yourself.
 You matter and in fact, you are the hub of your family.
 I know you believe that because that is why you think you need to keep it all together and respond to all of the needs of others.
 But there is a paradox in all of this – without you stepping away from all that you believe you need to carry on your shoulders, you cannot continue to carry it.
 Your kids need a mom who is taking care of herself and her inner world.
 They need a mom who has the energy and presence to really and truly be there for them physically and emotionally.

-• Feel the feels.
+• Face yourself and feel your feelings.
 Allow yourself to feel your feelings fully – when you suppress them, they get stuck and stay with you.
 Next time you feel sad, go into the sadness and feel it.
 Feelings are like waves, they come and then they go.
 Trust that to be true.
 NOTE: you don’t have to verbalize your feelings to feel them – try feeling them in your body.

 • Start a gratitude journal.
 Begin to write down that which you are grateful for.
 Do it for a week and notice if anything changes in your life.